 Image: Local Knowledge Sunset Cruise Photo Credit Anna Cadden.

 Jonny Rowden is a British-born performing artist who relocated to Alice Springs in 2015.
 His work has spanned theatre, performance art, and performance installation, often using humour, food and soundscapes to create delicate, interactive, and sometimes intimate performance experiences.

-Recently, Jonny’s concerns have shifted towards ‘whiteness’ as a racial construct.
-He has begun to scrutinise and unpick the social, cultural and technological structures that prop up white privilege in the Western cultures.
-Using writing and semi-improvised performance he reflects the positions, privileges and responsibilities he occupies within this matrix, which will remain an ongoing concern within his artistic practice.
+Recently, Jonny’s concerns have shifted towards identity.
+He has begun to scrutinise and unpick the social, cultural and technological structures that prop up his privilege in the Western cultures.
+Using writing and semi-improvised performance he reflects the positions and responsibilities he occupies within this matrix, which will remain an ongoing concern within his artistic practice.